The Minimum Effective Dose of Exercise: How Little Do You Actually Need?

 High-Intensity Interval Training (HIIT): Maximum Benefit, Minimum Time

 HIIT—alternating short bouts of intense effort with rest periods—produces many of the same cardiovascular and metabolic adaptations as longer steady-state exercise in a fraction of the time.
 A 2016 study published in PLOS ONE compared 12 minutes per week of sprint interval training (3 sessions of 4×20-second all-out sprints) to 150 minutes per week of moderate endurance exercise over 12 weeks.
 Both groups showed similar improvements in cardiorespiratory fitness (VO2max) and insulin sensitivity.
+For more on this, see active recovery on rest days.
+For more on this, see evidence-backed breathing techniques.

 Resistance Training: How Little Is Enough?

 One set per muscle group, performed to near-failure, produces approximately 60–80% of the strength gains of three sets for trained individuals—and may be equivalent for untrained individuals just starting out.
 A single 20–30 minute full-body resistance training session twice per week is sufficient to maintain and improve muscle mass, strength, and bone density for most people.
+For more on this, see resistance bands versus free weights.

 The Most Underrated Exercise: Walking